 - Territory Sales Manager

 - Data Analyst

 - UX/UI Designer

 These include both employee and freelance roles, and offer full-time or part-time schedules and other flexible work options.

 When looking for remote work, one important thing to keep in mind is that scams are unfortunately prevalent in the work-from-home job space.
 Job-Hunt’s list of five major types of online job scams is a good place to learn more so you can steer clear and find legitimate opportunities.

 Employers Hiring People to Work From Home

 As you might expect by now, the types of companies that hire people to work remotely are just as varied as the jobs that can be done this way.
-FlexJobs compiles an annual list of the Top 100 Companies for Remote Jobs out of over 54,000 companies.
+FlexJobs compiles a continually updated list of top companies hiring for work from home jobs out of over 54,000 companies.